Greg Hampikian: Life and work

 Hampikian received a master's degree and a PhD from the University of Connecticut in 1986 and 1990, respectively.
 He has worked with many attorneys on cases which involved DNA forensics investigation.
 He established the Idaho Innocence Project which analyzes wrongful conviction claims and assists those who have been falsely charged.

 Hampikian is a contributor to scientific journals, newspapers and magazines; including a farcical look at the issue of allowing concealed weapons on college campuses.
 He has been featured on television numerous times in news networks such as CNN and BBC.
 He is also the co-author of the "Exit to Freedom" which documents the life of Calvin C. Johnson Jr., who was wrongfully convicted and spent seventeen years in prison.

 Hampikian is also an amateur folk singer and songwriter.

 Amanda Knox

 During the high-profile case of Amanda Knox, on May 23, 2011, Hampikian announced that, based on its independent investigation and review, DNA samples taken at the crime scene all pointed to African drifter Rudy Guede and excluded Knox and Sollecito.
 Upon reexamination of the DNA, he concluded that the evidence is unreliable and contaminated.
-Hampikian's findings are one of the main reasons that Knox and Sollecito were set free.
+Hampikian's work contributed to Knox and Sollecito's convictions being overturned.